 "Do you have any idea that you betrayed me?
 Betrayed everything I stand for?
 I thought you were by my side!" he finally expressed his true feelings.

 "Oh, great, you feel betrayed because I did something against your word?!
 You're not the world ruler, Clark!
 The fact that you have powers doesn't make you better than us, maybe luckier, but not better!
-I am your friend and I always have been, but it doesn't mean I agree with everything you say!"
+I am your friend and I always have been, but it doesn't mean that I have to automatically agree with everything you say!"

 "…around the world would keep coming to you and asking you to bring their loved ones back!
 I know.
 I heard it before," I finished after him angrily.
 "And I know that I did something wrong.
 I do know it.
 But it's done, Clark.
 If you want to change that, you will have to go back yourself and let Oliver die.
 Can you do this?"